 —Alec Hill, Managing Editor

 Haroun and the Sea Stories is the kind of fable that I imagine a mischievous, wise grandmother or a world-travelling, joyful great Uncle might spin.
 To me it has the charm of The Princess Bride—love and friendship and family—and something of adventure and willing belief—which is Scheherezadian invention and some parts The Polar Express.
 The heart of the story is Haroun’s journey to save his father’s storytelling powers and to answer the harrowing question: “What’s the use of stories that aren’t even true?”
 His fanciful voyage leads him to great fathoms in the Sea of Stories, and to tender truths about happiness and freedom.
-My copy—a beautiful Penguin Drop Cap edition—was gifted to me by a remarkable professor before I graduated and travelled home to Dar-Es-Salaam.
+My copy—a beautiful Penguin Drop Cap edition—was gifted to me by a remarkable professor before I graduated and traveled home to Dar-Es-Salaam.
 In the days before my departure, I longed anxiously for home, but as I read I felt assuaged and that I was growing increasingly close.
 (Haroun was written for children—a well-paced, exciting chapter book for young readers to read on their own or, for even younger readers, to enjoy audibly.
 But honestly, any great lover of stories is sure to be captivated by this long fable from Salman Rushdie.)

 —Hellen Wainaina, Editorial Assistant